Stuck on Xanax or Klonopin? Ketamine as a Real Benzo Alternative

 The Interaction Issue

-Benzodiazepines and ketamine interact in a specific way that matters: benzodiazepines blunt ketamine's antidepressant and anxiolytic effects.
+Benzodiazepines and ketamine interact in a specific way that matters.
+Benzodiazepines blunt ketamine's antidepressant and anxiolytic effects.
 This is well-documented.
-GABA enhancement partially cancels out the glutamate surge ketamine relies on for therapeutic benefit.
+The GABA enhancement from a benzo partially cancels out the glutamate surge ketamine relies on for its therapeutic benefit.

 The Taper Itself

-Ketamine therapy can run in parallel with a taper.
-Many patients find that the ketamine sessions give them a "floor" to work with — a baseline of improved mood and reduced anxiety that makes the taper more tolerable.
-But tapering is not something to do on your own, and it's not something a ketamine physician should do without involvement from whoever originally prescribed the benzodiazepine.
+Ketamine therapy can run in parallel with a taper, and many patients find that the sessions give them a "floor" to work with: an improved baseline mood and reduced anxiety that make the taper meaningfully more tolerable.
+Tapering itself is not something to do on your own, and it's not something a ketamine physician should do without involvement from your original prescriber.

 Who This Works For